 We’re building the nook out of white melamine shelving material from Home Depot.

 Hubs got to use his beloved Kreg jig for this project.
 He has a serious love affair going on with that tool.
 And I’m all for it continuing.
 I get a lot of good perks out of that relationship.

-The guts of the nook shelving structure up top will be covered with our crown moulding.
+The guts of the nook shelving structure up top will be covered with our crown molding.

-Above you can see the crown moulding going in, as we’re about to wrap it around the nook area.
+Above you can see the crown molding going in, as we’re about to wrap it around the nook area.
 And besides the “hardscape”, we’ve been working on the “softscape” as well.